-Fleet owners should reorder ASAP for vehicles that expire between now and August of 2022, Armstrong said.
+Fleet owners should reorder ASAP for vehicles that expire before and August of 2022, Armstrong said.

 “We’ve been saying this since September of 2020 — get your renewals and orders in now so you can get in line,” said Armstrong.
 “The chip problem has not yet reached its maximum effect.
 It will go on well through this year and through the first quarter of 2022.”

-If you’re planning to expand your business before August 2021, it may be in your best interest to get a vehicle right away — even if it won’t be in use for a few weeks.
+If you’re planning to expand your business, it may be in your best interest to get a vehicle right away — even if it won’t be in use for a few weeks.
 While you may have to pay more now, if you wait too long, vehicles may not be available at all.